-UNIV 102 (The Loyola Seminar) is a 1-credit, special topics course taught by faculty or staff experts at Loyola.
+UNIV 102: Loyola Seminar is a 1-credit, letter-graded, elective, special topics course taught by faculty or staff experts at Loyola.
 These small (22 students or fewer) classes are intended to connect students to a faculty or staff member and their peers through meaningful discussions on topics of shared interest.
 UNIV 102 meets for 50-mintues per week for the 15-week semester, and is a letter-graded course.

 Why take a Loyola Seminar?

 - Continue striving for success in this small, seminar-style class;

 - Get to know a faculty or staff member from one of your areas of interest;

 - Explore a major field of study while studying a unique and intriguing topic;

 - Participate in a class that lets you ask questions about your academic transition to college;